By Dr. Jesse Riley, MS DC

 With the information of what motions feel okay, we’ll make a plan to get you back moving.

-Starting with movements that feel okay, you’ll slowly regain your ability to do your everyday tasks.
+Starting with movements that feel okay, you’ll slowly regain your ability to get back to running and start building mileage and volume.
 We’ll add special modifications customized to you to increase your activities even more.
-With the ability to move more, you’ll rebuild your confidence, step-by-step.
+With the ability to move more, you’ll rebuild your confidence, step-by-step (pun intended).

 Now that we have a clearer picture of the source of your pain, what movements are limited, and what movements feel okay, it’s time to put the puzzle pieces together.